 Free Kick Serve Lesson: The “Dirty Diaper”

 Lacking power, spin, or kick?
 Or is it all of the above?
 Well, you’ve certainly landed in the right place, at the right time!
 In this article, I’ll reveal a secret drill called the “dirty diaper” that will help your kick serve instantly.

-Most players REALLY struggle hitting a proper topspin or kick serve and the reality is that you might be having a hard time too.
+Most players REALLY struggle hitting a proper topspin or kick serve.
+The reality is that you might be having a hard time too.
 Well, I’m committed to helping you change all of that!

 In most cases, players struggle with hitting the big kicker due to several factors.
-Those include, poor technique, an incorrect swing path, a bad toss, and using the wrong finish or follow through.
+Those include, poor technique, an incorrect swing path, an inconsistent toss, and using the wrong finish or follow through.
+Sounds familiar?

 Inconsistent Kick Serves

-You might be dumping this serve into the net too often and when you adjust your aim, you end up overcompensating and missing long.
+You might be dumping this serve into the net, and when you adjust your aim, you end up overcompensating and missing long.
 You just don’t have the feel and control you want on your kick serve.
 You can relate to this feeling, right?

 There’s a good chance you aren’t getting the margin you need over the net.
 In other words, there isn’t enough arch over the net on your serve.
-When you attempt to hit the ball higher over the net, the ball flies long because you don’t have enough rotation on the ball to bring it down into the service box after clearing the net.
+When you attempt to hit the ball higher over the net, the ball flies long because you don’t have enough rotation.
+Hence, it’s difficult to bring it down into the service box after clearing the net.

 Not Enough Kick